ZacharyKlein/devnexus-microfrontends/README.md

 # DevNexus - Microfrontends Demo

+This application demonstrates a UI container (`micro-container`) composed of two microfrontends (`micro-app1` and `micro-app2`), backed by a Micronaut application (`backend`) exposing two separate API endpoints that are consumed by each respective SPA.

 To run, start the two `micro-app*` applications by running the following command in each directory:

 ```